SchrodingerZhu/area-exam-survey/writing/main.typ

 - @early-story will summarize traditional methods to handle such immutability issues.
 This chapter mainly includes two aspects: 1) the definition of *large object* and *aggregate update* problems in functional programming and their solutions; 2) how sophisticated memory managment algorithms mitigate performance panelty due to frequent object constructions and destructions in functional languages.

 - @RC-Revisit continues on exploring the solutions but focusing on some newly developed methods based on *reuse analysis*.
 This chapter will discuss runtime facilities and static analysis required by efficient memory reuse.
+We will not only see that RC-based approaches break the common belief on the heavy overhead of RC maintainense but also see how RC operations themselves provide precise cut-in points for static analysis.
 Besides solving the inplace update problem, it also explains why reference counting (RC) based runtime enables a straightforward way to wrap imperative data structures into functional programs.

 - @related-works summarizes similar works related to reuse analysis in @RC-Revisit.
-It also lists some remaining issues with these solutions.
+It also lists advantages and shortcomings with these solutions.

 - @future-works  will propose potential improvements to the reuse analysis and provide a detailed discussion on implementation difficulties.